LionMarc/smusdi-core/README.md

   "oauth": {
     "namedClients": [
       {
-        "name": "name of the client to be used when registreing HttpClient", "authority": "url of the authority for that client", "client": {
+        "name": "name of the client to be used when registering HttpClient", "authority": "url of the authority for that client", "client": {
           "clientId" : "identifier_of_the_client_for_the_provider",